SebastianStehle/mjml-net/README.md

 | ©      | copyright                          | `&copy;`    | `&#169;`      |
 | ®      | registered trademark               | `&reg;`     | `&#174;`      |

+### Non-encoded URL
+We are aware of an issue with non-encoded URL's being recognized as character entities leading to an exception.
+This is because we use XmlReader as the main driver for parsing the MJMl document.
+This solution is to URL encode all of the URLs in the template.

 ## Contribution

 We really appreciate any contribution to the project to help provide a native version of MJML to C#.